andrasq/node-minisql/README.md

 ### db.connect( creds, onConnect(err) )

-Connect to the databaes, authenticate with the provided credentials, and configure the connection.
+Connect to the database, authenticate with the provided credentials, and configure the connection.

 Creds: